karolgalvao/SpotifyOAuthIntegration/README.md

 # Spotify OAuth Integration with Spring Boot

-This Java Spring Boot application demonstrates Spotify API integration using OAuth 2.0 with the PKCE flow, including retrieval of user's top tracks.
+This Java Spring Boot application demonstrates Spotify API integration using OAuth 2.0 with the PKCE flow.

 ## Overview